Renmark is situated on a sweeping bend on the magnificent Murray River.

 Renmark is home to Liba Liba Paddlewheel Houseboats, which were the first houseboat fleet on the Murray River.
 Just outside Paringa, the lookout tower, located part way along Murtho Road towards the Wilkadene Woolshed Brewery and Customs House presents a panoramic view over the golden limestone cliffs at Whirlpool Corner and the river plains.
 Renmark is a convenient launching pad for journeys into the region’s internationally significant conservation parks, including the Riverland Biosphere.

-For further information please go to Visit Renmark, the website of the Renmark Paringa Information Centre.
+For further information please go to Discover Renmark, the website of the Renmark Paringa Information Centre.

 Thanks to Grant Schwartzkopff Photography for all of the photography on this page.